sky-music/sky-python-music-sheet-maker/README.md

 ## NOTICE:

-This program is not being actively maintained by Tracey.
+This program is not being actively maintained by its creator, Tracey.
 Feel free to take the code/ideas and build upon it.
+In the meantime you can request help from jmmelko

 ***